-- Parents must be affiliated to the Luxembourg social security system at the time of the arrival of a biological or adopted child, and must have been employed without interruption for at least 12 continuous months immediately preceding the beginning of the Parental leave.
-The same conditions apply for self-employed workers, who also belong to the Luxembourg social security system. - Parents must be working for a minimum of ten hours per week. - In the case of a change of employer during the 12-month period preceding or during Parental leave, the leave may be granted subject to the agreement of the new employer. - For parents on permanent contracts with a probationary period, the right to Parental leave cannot take effect and the leave may be requested only after the end of the probationary period. - Parents whose spouse does not work can take leave, but it must start within three weeks of the birth/adoption of the child. - Same-sex parents are eligible. - Workers on short-term contracts are eligible, provided that the end of the short-term contract is subsequent to the end of the Parental leave. - Unemployed parents are not eligible.
+- Parents must have been affiliated to the Luxembourg social security system and must have been employed without interruption for at least 12 continuous months immediately preceding the beginning of the Parental leave.
+The same conditions apply for self-employed workers, who also belong to the Luxembourg social security system. - Parents must be working for a minimum of 10 hours per week. - In the case of a change of employer during the 12 month period preceding or during Parental leave, the leave may be granted subject to the agreement of the new employer. - For parents on permanent contracts with a probationary period, the right to Parental leave cannot take effect and the leave may be requested only after the end of the probationary period. - Parents whose spouse does not work can take leave, but it must start within 3 weeks of the birth/adoption of the child. - Same-sex parents are eligible. - Workers on short-term contracts are eligible, provided that the end of the short-term contract is subsequent to the end of the Parental leave. - Unemployed parents are not eligible.